funtoo/boot-update/doc/boot-update.8.rst

 DESCRIPTION
 -----------

-*boot-update* is a system tool, part of the Funtoo Core Boot Framework, that will generate a boot loader configuration file based on settings stored in */etc/boot.conf*. *boot-update* was originally created as an enhanced replacement of the upstream GRUB-1.97+ configuration system.
+*boot-update* is a system tool developed by Daniel Robbins of Funtoo that will generate a boot loader configuration file based on settings stored in */etc/boot.conf*. *boot-update* was originally created as an enhanced replacement of the upstream GRUB-1.97+ configuration system.
 GRUB-1.97+'s boot